hanshendrickx/MP50_Old/README.md

 Empowering patients, helping workflows in doctors offices, improving quality of healthcare, for all patients, all doctors, at all times, at all places, in all languages.

-# Short Course to get started
+# Short introductory course to get started
 We are creating a 4 hours course, a total of 60 minutes video, and materials to get started.
 The course will help install: 1.
 Anaconda, 2.
 Python and Spyder and Visual Code MS (tegoether with Anaconda), 3.
 Django, 4.
 Open Source MP to create intelligent questionnaires to build in Expert Knowledge for your patients to prepare for your clinic.
 All open source software.

 # Development of a database with intelligent questions and questionnaires